 Verify that objects groups exist for vRealize Operations Manager to analyze and collect data, and if they do not exist, create them.
 See Managing Custom Object Groups in VMware vRealize Operations Manager.

-- Click Policy Library, and click the plus sign to add a policy, or select the policy and click the pencil to edit an existing policy.
+- Click Policy Library, and click the Add New Policy icon to add a policy, or select the policy and click the Edit Selected Policy icon to edit an existing policy.

 You can add and edit policies on the Policy Library tab, and remove certain policies.
 You can use the Base Settings policy or the Default Policy as the root policy for the settings in other policies that you create.
 You can set any policy to be the default policy.

 - In the Getting Started workspace, assign a name and description to the policy.

 Give the policy a meaningful name and description so that all users know the purpose of the policy.

 - Click Select Base Policies, and in the workspace, select one or more policies to use as a baseline to define the settings for your new local policy.

 When you create a policy, you can use any of the policies provided with vRealize Operations Manager as a baseline source for your new policy settings.